-Mobile app development has shown a rapid increase over the past few years.
+Mobile app development Companies has shown a rapid increase over the past few years.
 It appears as if there are as many apps in the App Store as the number of heads that you can count.
 A report by Statista reveals that there are around two million mobile apps in the Google Play Store and 1.8 million mobile apps in the Apple App Store.

 “Number of apps available in leading app stores as of 1st quarter 2019”